ETS-Android2/Github-SmartWebView/README.md

 See the License for the specific language governing permissions and limitations under the License.

-You HAVE TO credit Premium-SmartWebView for the use of this source code!
+You HAVE TO credit Github-SmartWebView for the use of this source code!